What are the 8 limbs of Yoga/Ashtanga yoga?

-Maharishi Patanjali advocated the eight limbs of Yoga, which is also known as Ashtanga Yoga in his Yoga Sutra.
+Maharishi Patanjali advocated the eight limbs of Yoga, also known as Ashtanga Yoga, in his Yoga Sutra.
 The Yoga Sutra of Patanjali is divided into four chapters or pada.
 The first chapter deals with Samadhi, the second with the Sadhana to achieve Yoga, the third enumerates the power (Vibhuti), and the fourth deals with absolution (Kaivalya).
-Ashtanga Yoga of Patanjali has the power to eliminate impurities, enhancement of knowledge and wisdom.
+Ashtanga Yoga of Patanjali can eliminate impurities and enhance knowledge and wisdom.
 The eight limbs of yoga-Ashtanga yoga are:

 - Yama (Restraints)